 The IntelliTeam played both games and then voted which they preferred; while it was almost a tie vote, our hard work paid off because Team Homesteaders ultimately claimed victory over Team 8!

-The final product is live and available to play.
 The complete code repo is on GitHub.